 Welcome to By Land and Sea!
-Due to COVID-19, travel is not advised at this time.
-Be sure to check the restrictions at your destination.
-You can cure your wanderlust while stuck at home with posts on our site!
-Please keep yourself and your loved ones safe!
+As travel begins to open back up, be sure to check the restrictions at your destination.
+Plan your next adventure or cure your wanderlust with posts on our site!

 Disclaimer: Posts on By Land and Sea contain ads and affiliate links.
 If you make a purchase, we might make a little extra travel money, at no extra cost to you.
 As always, all opinions are our own.
 Thanks for visiting!

 Welcome Back!
-Due to COVID-19, travel is not advised at this time.
-Be sure to check the restrictions at your destination.
-You can cure your wanderlust while stuck at home with posts on our site!
-Please keep yourself and your loved ones safe!
+As travel begins to open back up, be sure to check the restrictions at your destination.
+Plan your next adventure or cure your wanderlust with posts on our site!

 Disclaimer: Posts on By Land and Sea contain ads and affiliate links.
 If you make a purchase, we might make a little extra travel money, at no extra cost to you.
 As always, all opinions are our own.